Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

 and data points with an outlier factor greater than 1 are classified as outliers.

-According to the Fig.~\ref{lou}, the accuracy distribution and outlier patterns of the VI group (n = 6) and S group (n = 10) in the task can be observed.
-In this study, a modified Weibull function framework was implemented to model the non-monotonic relationship between stimulus intensity (x) and behavioral accuracy (y) observed in psychophysical measurements.
+According to the Fig.~\ref{lou}, the accuracy distribution and outlier patterns of the VI group (n = 6) and the S group (n = 10) can be observed.
+A modified Weibull function framework was implemented to model the nonmonotonic relationship between stimulus intensity (x) and behavioral accuracy (y) observed in psychophysical measurements.
 The proposed model integrates dual Weibull components to simultaneously capture ascending sensitivity trends and subsequent suprathreshold decay patterns~\cite{weibull2}:

-where $\mathcal{A}$ represents the maximum attainable accuracy, and govern stimulus detection sensitivity, while $\beta_1$ and $\gamma_1$ control performance degradation at high-intensity levels with $\beta_2$ and $\gamma_2$ control it at low-intensity levels.
+where $\mathcal{A}$ denotes the maximum attainable accuracy and governs stimulus detection sensitivity, $\beta_1$ and $\gamma_1$ control performance degradation at high-intensity levels, and $\beta_2$ and $\gamma_2$ control it at low-intensity levels.
 To ensure biological interpretability and adherence to empirical observations, the model was explicitly constrained to satisfy:

 where $x_{peak}$ denotes the stimulus intensity corresponding to the observed maximum accuracy $y_{max}$ in the experimental data.
 This constraint was implemented through algebraic reparameterization, eliminating redundant degrees of freedom while preserving model flexibility.